BECOME A CIVIL AIR PATROL SENIOR MEMBER

 Select a date to come learn about Civil Air Patrol membership.

-Registration closes at 8:00pm the Wednesday immediately before each respective date.
+Registration closes at 11:59pm eight days immediately before each respective date.
 The following dates are available for Calendar Year 2014 (times are 7:00pm to 9:00pm):

 Reserve your date by clicking this link, filling out the form, and clicking "Submit."

 Please be as accurate as possible - this information is required to grant you clearance onto the base.
 Be sure that the person driving has a valid state Driver's License, vehicle registration, and vehicle insurance card with them.
 If you cannot access this form, please e-mail email@example.com and provide your name, age, and the names of anyone else accompanying you to the meeting.
 This form is typically not accessible on DoD networks but should work on your home computer.